 This might be easy for some of you, but for others it’s going to take quite a bit of time to complete.
 In some cases, it could take a week or more.

-Wait for iPhone 12 Deals
+Wait for Deals

 Wait if You’re Worried About Problems

-Apple will likely roll out new iOS 14 software in the coming days so it might be worth waiting for the first batch of iPhone 12-related bug fixes to arrive before picking the device up.
+Apple will likely roll out new iOS 14 software in the coming days so it might be worth waiting for the next batch of iPhone 12-related bug fixes to arrive before picking the device up.

 New iPhones sometimes debut with hardware issues as well.
 For instance iPhone 8 and iPhone 8 Plus users encountered bloated batteries and crackling earpieces while iPhone 11 buyers ran into issues with scratches.

 The iPhone 12 series utilizes a lot of new technology (including 5G connectivity) so we could certainly see some growing pains right out of the gates.

 If you’re concerned, you might want to hang back and see what kind of problems early adopters are seeing in the weeks after the phones are released.

 If security is important to you, think about installing iOS 14.4 right now.